DDI-TU-Dresden/thonny-webdriver/README.md

 # Webdriver Plugin for the thonny IDE

+## Usage with struktog

+All the following elements can be found in the "tools" menu of thonny.
+"Open website" opens the struktog website in the browser and shows the Python source code.
+Remember, this website is only accessible in the university network.
+"Start observing element by id" will observe the changes in the python code and send it directly to your thonny code view.
+"Stop observing element by id" will stop looking for changes and updating the code view.
+"Transform code view to JSON" will transform the python code view source code to a JSON representation which can be loaded by struktog.
+An example can be found [here](./struktog.json).

 ## Warning

 The browser Chromium is not supported.
 Advanced security features can only be set on Firefox.